DataDog/documentation/content/en/account_management/saml/okta.md

 ## Service Provider (SP) initiated login

 To log in to Datadog from the service provider, you need the single sign-on (SSO) URL.
-There are two ways to find your SSO URL: on the SAML configuration page, or through email.
+You can find your SSO URL in two ways: on the SAML configuration page, or through email.

 ### SAML configuration page
-The [SAML configuration page][6] displays the SSO URL next to the **Single Sign-on URL** heading.
+The Datadog [SAML configuration page][6] displays the SSO URL next to the **Single Sign-on URL** heading.

 ### Email
 1. Navigate to the Datadog website URL for your organization.
 1. Select **Using Single Sign-On?**
-1. Enter your email address and click **Next**.
+1. Enter your email address, and click **Next**.
 1. Check your email for a message containing the SSO URL, listed as **Login URL**.

-After you receive the SSO URL from either method, bookmark it for future reference.
+After you find your SSO URL from either method, bookmark it for future reference.

 ## SAML role mapping

+Follow the steps below to map Okta attributes to Datadog entities.
+This step is optional.

 1. Navigate to the Okta admin dashboard.
 1. Select the **Sign on** tab.